 Ritchie retired from practicing medicine in 2012.
 In 2014 he was appointed chair of Council of the Queen's Nursing Institute Scotland (QNIS).
 In 2017 he was named as chair of a group of independent advisers, charged with looking at NHS Tayside's financial difficulties and to report to Scottish Government within a three month period.
 In January 2018 he was named as the chair of a review of urgent care services in Skye, Lochalsh and Wester Ross.
 Interim findings published a few months later.

-George Yule is Managing Partner of BGE Consulting and Former Vice Chairman of Aberdeen Football Club.
-He has experienced the highs and lows through a busy business career in Aberdeen.
-With over three decades of oilfield experience, including start-ups, MBOs, acquisitions and internalisation projects, George is a well-respected influencer who has led the way in business in the north-east of Scotland.
-He is a qualified mechanical engineer, with extensive practical experience of the global oil and gas sector, as well as being a recognised advisor in business research, diligence and the management of change in organisations.
+George Yule is Managing Partner of BGE Consulting, Chairman and shareholder of energy businesses SCOTGRIP INTERNATIONAL and GM Flow who has experienced many highs and lows through a busy business career in Aberdeen.
+With over four decades of oilfield experience, including start-ups, MBOs, acquisitions, disposals and internalisation projects, George is a well-respected influencer who has led the way in business in the north-east of Scotland.
+He is a qualified mechanical engineer, with extensive practical experience of the global energy sector, as well as being a recognised advisor in business research, diligence, growth and the management of change within organisations.

-More recently, as former Executive Vice Chairman of Aberdeen Football Club, George played a pivotal role in the turnaround in the club’s fortunes and its re-connection with supporters at all levels, culminating in the club gaining planning consent for their new training ground and stadium.
+He is former Executive Vice Chairman of Aberdeen Football Club and played a pivotal role in the turnaround in the club’s fortunes and its re-connection with supporters at all levels, culminating in the club gaining planning consent for their new training ground and stadium in 2018.

-As well as his illustrious business career, George has held several strategic roles including being the former President of Aberdeen & Grampian Chamber of Commerce, Chairman of Aberdeen Sports Village and the 2009 Grampian Industrialist of the Year.
-He was also awarded an Honorary Doctorate by the University of Aberdeen in 2016 for his services to business and sport in the North East of Scotland
+As well as his illustrious business career, George has held several strategic roles including being the past President of Aberdeen & Grampian Chamber of Commerce, Chairman of Aberdeen Sports Village and the 2009 Grampian Industrialist of the Year.
+He was awarded an Honorary Doctorate by the University of Aberdeen in 2016 and also an Honorary Professorship in 2020 for his services to business and sport in the North East of Scotland.